Marine Equipment in Kenya: A Complete Guide for Fishers, Aquaculture Farmers, and Coastal Operators

 3. Marine Ropes and Lines

-Marine ropes are essential for mooring, towing, anchoring, and net handling.
-The right rope material ensures strength, elasticity, and resistance to abrasion and saltwater.
+Importance: Ropes are essential for mooring, towing, anchoring, and net handling.
+Proper material choice ensures strength, elasticity, and durability.

-• Nylon ropes: High strength and elasticity; suitable for towing.
+• Nylon ropes: Strong and elastic, ideal for towing

 4. Anchoring and Mooring Equipment